LATHAM SHINDER

 I specialize in memoirs, what I think of as “personal experience / lessons learned” books.

-These are books with a personal narrative—a fatherless boy growing up in a depressed area of Chicago, a doctor struggling with a callous health care industry, a Houston entrepreneur who fulfills a life-long dream of building the region’s newest general aviation airport—and I blend these personal stories with the lessons learned along the way.
+These are books with a deeply personal narrative—a doctor struggling with a callous health care industry, a Seattle real estate developer reshaping the city’s skyline with a new generation of sustainable residential towers, an Austin entrepreneur fulfilling a life-long dream of building the region’s newest general aviation airport—and I blend these personal stories with the lessons learned along the way.

 Praise for Austin Executive Airport by Ron W. Henriksen.